 Malcolm Gladwell was once asked how to write a best selling book.
 His answer was as follows:

 “The moment you write a book hoping it will be a best seller, your chances of it becoming a best seller go downhill. […] You write the book you would want to read.”

 Gladwell went on to explain that Steve Jobs never brought a product to market, because he thought the marketplace wanted it.
 Jobs developed products that he wanted to own.

 Think about that for a moment:

 - Gladwell writes books that he would want to read.
 They are unlike any other books in his niche.
-His books are also amongst the best selling non fiction books of the last 30 years.
+His books are also among the best selling non-fiction books of the last 2 decades.

 - Jobs created products because he thought they were beautiful.
 Jobs’ success with Apple led to his company being the most highly valued in the world.

 If we want to create remarkable products, remarkable services and deliver remarkable experiences, we should deliver what we believe is valuable.
 What we believe is right.
 What we believe in.